kasper/phoenix/README.md

     npm install

 To build `phoenix-min.js` from the source, run the command `npm run build` in the root directory.
 NPM will then build the source from `library/src/` and install the new library to `Phoenix/phoenix-min.js`.
 For convenience, this is also handled automatically by Xcode when you build Phoenix.

+### Documentation

+The [documentation](https://kasper.github.io/phoenix/) for Phoenix is built from the `docs/` directory using [Docusaurus](https://docusaurus.io).
+To develop the documentation locally, navigate to the directory and run the following:

+    npm install
+    npm start

 ## Contributing